Projects

 Regaining Maple Tapping Knowledge for Wuskwi Sipihk First Nation youth

-In collaboration with Charles Audy Memorial School located in Wuskwi Sipihk First Nation (Manitoba) and Northern Manitoba Food Culture and Community Collaborative.
+In collaboration with Charles Audy Memorial School located in Wuskwi Sipihk First Nation (Manitoba)

 Maple syrup harvesting has always been part of the Wuskwi Sipihk First Nation tradition, a tradition and practice passed on from generation to generation.
 With maple syrup readily available in grocery stores, the harvesting of maple water has been left behind.
 This project enabled Grade 4-8 students of Charles Audy Memorial School to go out onto the land to learn how to tap maple trees, harvest and process maple water into maple syrup.
 This activity was a part of their grandparents’ livelihood; it is a manifestation of food sovereignty, and is helping to ensure traditional skills and knowledge tied to maple harvesting remains alive and well in the Wuskwi Sipihk communities of Northern Manitoba.